naufalmahfudzismail/ReservasionApp-BackEnd-ExpressJs/README.md

   clone this project

-  npm install          for get all depedency
+  type in terminal "npm install"          ----------------for get all depedency